bddap/dagyo/README.md

 In addition to the custom outputs specified by a job's Progdef.
 Jobs are provided with two additional outputs:
 - "panic" - indicates the job has failed, by default the Dagyo Sheduler will kill and cleanup the entire flow.
-- "health" - indicates the job is still running, if a job does not output to this stream for the specified period, the Dagyo Scheduler will kill and cleanup the entire flow.
+- "health" - indicates the job is still running
+   Each executor regulary pushes timestamps to this stream.
+The timestamps represent the aboslute time in milliseconds when this the job should be considered dead.
+If the Dagyo Scheduler notices that a jobs most recently pushed timestamp is in the past, it may kill and cleanup the entire flow.
+Timestamps are encoded as ascii integers representing the nubmer of milliseconds since the unix epoch.

 In addition to the custom inputs specified by a job's Progdef.
 Jobs are provided with one additional input:
 - "stop" - if a job receives a message on this stream, it should stop this job and cleanup.